alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 important: true
 ---

-Under normal circumstances most machines reboot automatically when an update is required.
+Under normal circumstances, most machines reboot automatically when an update is required.
 Some machines need to be rebooted manually.

+Icinga alerts state when machines need rebooting, and will tell you if it's a manual reboot and whether it can be done in-hours or should be done out-of-hours.

 Note that much of the following documentation assumes you have correctly [set up your fabric scripts](https://github.com/alphagov/fabric-scripts#setup).